Amber Mason Published September 5, 2022. Updated October 13, 2023.

 Keep Software Up to Date

 Keeping your software up to date is very important.
 Software updates repair security holes that cybercriminals can exploit.
-You should update your computer or device as soon as you can once a new update comes out, or you can turn on automatic updates to avoid the hassle.
+You should update your computer or device as soon as you can once a new update comes out, or you can turn on automatic updates to avoid the hassle of trying to remember.

 Know the Warning Signs